 This assessment is updated regularly - please use the latest version.
-This release is updated as of October 2020.
-The previous release was published on September 16.

 This note is part of a series looking at economic responses to COVID-19.
 Other notes relate to corporate bailouts, international assistance flows into developing countries and job-creating fiscal stimulus.
 This work was undertaken by Vivid Economics as part of the Finance for Biodiversity (F4B) initiative.